-- Participate in FDR; - If you have a parenting plan and as 60l certificate, apply to the Court for parenting orders after receiving legal advice; or - If you have a parenting order, as 60l certificate and there has been a significant change in circumstances, apply to the Court for parenting orders after receiving legal advice.
+- Discuss the issues privately with the other person and try and make a new agreement; - Seek legal advice about non-compliance; - Participate in FDR; or - If you have a parenting plan and a s60l certificate, apply to the Court for parenting orders after receiving legal advice. - If you have a parenting order, a s60l certificate and there has been a significant change in circumstances, apply to the Court for parenting orders after receiving legal advice.